Organic Farming & Gardening

 Animal Farm

-The animal farm is an important part of the organic life at 5EyesFarm.
-We raise 4 species of fowl – Duck, Chicken, Quail and Goose.
-We raise them on hand made organic food from the farm made three times a day.
+The animal farm is an important part of the organic life at 5Eyes.
+We raise 4 species of fowl – duck, chicken, turkey and goose, on hand made organic food.
 These birds are free-range and have a wonderful environment that includes a pond, a river, shaded tree space, open space and several shelters.
-The large barn houses most of them at night.
-We raise them primarily for their eggs and occasionally for their meat.
+The large barn houses them at night.

 Raised Beds